ayrna/tutorial-scikit-learn/tutorialEn.md

 print(train_inputs_iris.shape)
 ```

-    (89, 4)
+    (98, 4)

-If we are given the complete dataset to perform the partitions and the validation, all the functions of the module [`sklearn.model_selection`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.model_selection) from `scikit-learn` can be very helpful.
+If we are given the complete dataset to perform the partitions and the validation, all the functions of the module [`sklearn.model_selection`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.model_selection) from `scikit-learn` can be very helpful (do pay attention to the alternatives for stratification!).

 ```python